Isabella Ferrari

-Isabella Fogliazza (born 31 March 1964), better known by her stage name of Isabella Ferrari, is an Italian television, stage and film actress.
-She is best known for her role as Commissioner Giovanna Scalise, the main character in the police drama series Distretto di Polizia (Police District) and Distretto di Polizia 2 (Police District 2), which was televised on Mediaset's Canale 5 from 2000 to 2001.
-At the 1995 Venice Film Festival she won a Volpi Cup award for Best Supporting Actress in the film Romanzo di un giovane povero.
+Isabella Fogliazza (born 31 March 1964), better known by her stage name of Isabella Ferrari, is an Italian actress.
+She's best known for her role as Chief Giovanna Scalise in the first two seasons of Italian police procedural series Distretto di Polizia (2000–2002).
+At the 1995 Venice Film Festival she won a Volpi Cup award for Best Supporting Actress in the film The Story of a Poor Young Man (1995).

 Career

 Ferrari was born Isabella Fogliazza in Ponte dell'Olio, Province of Piacenza, Emilia-Romagna.
-At the age of 15 she was elected Miss Teenager in a contest held in a discoteque.
+At the age of 15, she was elected Miss Teenager in a contest held in a discoteque.
 She made her acting debut at the age of 17 as Selvaggia in the Carlo Vanzini comedy Sapore di mare in 1982; she also performed in the film's sequel Sapore di mare 2- un anno dopo.
-Since then she has regularly performed in films, television and the theatre.
+Since then, she has regularly performed in films, television and the theatre.
 She is best known to the Italian audience as Police Commissioner Giovanna Scalise, the protagonist in the first two seasons of the police drama series Distretto di Polizia.

 At the 1995 Venice Film Festival, Ferrari won a Volpi Cup for Best Supporting Actress in the Ettore Scola film Romanzo di un giovane povero in which she played the part of Andreina.

 She was nominated to the David di Donatello for Best Supporting Actress in 2006 thanks to her performance in The Goodbye Kiss and in 2008 for her performance in Quiet Chaos.

-In 2021, she was selected as jury member for International competition section of 74th Locarno Film Festival held from 4 to 14 August.
+In 2021, she was selected as a jury member for the International competition section of the 74th Locarno Film Festival held from 4 to 14 August.

-In May 2025, she joined the cast of Bertrand Mandico's upcoming film Roma elastica.
+In May 2025, she joined the cast of Bertrand Mandico's upcoming film Roma Elastica.